donboulton666/bibwoe.com/src/content/posts/groups.md

   <H2>Groups are of the Devil</H2>
 </Container>

-## Groups are of the Devil

 Human grouping and its controls.
 Put people in groups, it drives division to control.

 One thing all of you forget is that your born as, "One Child under Father God.

 As you shall die, One Child under God.